darmbrust/weatherlink/README.md

  - Add the ability to enable/disable gauges, and change their order
  - Add the ability to generate graphs from historical data with user specified options
  - Package the app as a self-contained JavaFX application
+ - Push data to user-configured upstream stores like CWOP.

 # Release Notes